Will a Dummy Ticket Actually Pass for a Phuket Visa? What Gets Checked

 Option 3: “In-And-Out” Onward Proof

 This means you show a flight that exits Thailand to another destination, rather than a full return to your origin.
-It can be the best choice when you are doing Southeast Asia as a loop.
+It can be the best choice when you are doing a multi-country trip or want flexibility after Phuket.

 -